Herob527/job-board/README.md

 It'd be pretty much simulation, so agents would work on own infrastructure, but still use job board for operations

-To be thought out, since it's difficult to define processes like creation, interview, working, morale and limitations agents shall abide by
+To be thought out, since it's difficult to define processes like creation, interview, working, moralem, incentives and limitations agents shall abide by

 But not impossible

 ### Scope